allysonsilva/estudos/C#/Estudos C#.md

 ## Structs

+- Uma estrutura é semelhante a uma classe, com as seguintes diferenças principais:
+    - Uma estrutura é um tipo de valor, enquanto uma classe é um tipo de referência.
+    - Uma estrutura não suporta herança.
+- Uma estrutura pode ter todos os membros que uma classe pode, exceto o seguinte:
+    - Um construtor sem parâmetros.
+    - Inicializadores de campo.
+    - Um finalizador.
+    - Membros virtuais ou protegidos.
+- Quando você define um construtor de estrutura, você deve atribuir explicitamente todos os campos.

 A `struct` is similar to a class, with the following key differences:

 * A struct is a value type, whereas a class is a reference type.
-* A struct does not support inheritance (other than implicitly deriving from object, or more precisely, `System.ValueType`).
+* A struct does not support inheritance(other than implicitly deriving from object, or more precisely, `System.ValueType`).

 A struct can have all the members a class can, except the following: